Security and merchant risk

 If you don't have a valid TLS certificate already, then you can obtain one free of charge from Let’s Encrypt, a free, automated, and open certificate authority.
 However, a TLS certificate issued by any trusted Certificate Authority is acceptable.
 You can't use a self-signed certificate.

-After you've created your TLS certificate, you can ensure that it's correctly installed by visiting SSL Checker and entering your app's hostname.
+Once your TLS certificate is created, you can ensure that it's correctly installed by visiting SSL Checker and entering your app's hostname.

-To help ensure the security of your app, you must not expose any services publicly that aren't necessary for the functionality of your app.
+To ensure the security of your app, avoid exposing any services publicly unless they are essential for its functionality.
 Common services that shouldn't be exposed include MySQL, Redis, Memcached, and Elasticsearch.
 During the app review process, we identify publicly accessible services by using the security tool Nmap to identify open ports.

-If our scan detects unexpected open ports when we review your app, then you'll be notified and asked to re-evaluate whether the services need to be publicly accessible.
-If the services do need to be publicly accessible, then you'll be given a Google form, where you must explain the following:
+If our scan detects unexpected open ports during the review, you will be notified and required to re-evaluate whether the services must remain publicly accessible.
+If the services need to remain accessible, you will be provided with a Google form to explain the following:

-• what steps you have taken to ensure that having the service publicly accessible is safe for Shoplazza merchants and buyers
+• What security measures have been implemented to ensure the service is safe for Shoplazza merchants and buyers

 Generating secure tokens

-if your app relies on tokens to authenticate users, then you must ensure the token is randomly generated with 128 bits of entropy to ensure the security of Shoplazza merchant data.
+If your app relies on tokens to authenticate users, the tokens must be randomly generated with at least 128 bits of entropy to ensure the security of Shoplazza merchant data.
 In some cases, we allow 64 bits where token length is a concern.

 The following links can be used to generate secure random tokens for several popular programming languages: